omrihar/1_npfi/README.md

     Reproduces Fig. 2 in [1] by simulating the data and computing the FI.
 Note: this does not use the same seed as the original plot in the publication.

 fig3.py:
     Reproduces Fig. 3 in [1] by simulating the data and computing the FI.
 Note: this does not use the same seed as the original plot in the publication.
+(On my laptop the runtime with the parameters of the paper took around 3.9 hours).

 fig4.py:
     Reproduces Fig. 4 in [1] by simulating the data and computing the FI.
 Note: this does not use the same seed as the original plot in the publication.